20 Best Dumbbell Leg Exercises To Build Bigger Legs

 This exercise can be performed anywhere with a dumbbell only, and it is also possible to perform the exercise without a machine.
 The calf raise is an exercise that can be found in many training plans.

-To work your calve muscles harder than a bodyweight standing calf raise, you can add resistance to the move.
+To work your calve muscles harder than a bodyweight standing calf raise; you can add resistance to the move.

 Standing Dumbbell Calf Raise

 1. Hold a weight in each hand.
-Stand up straight on stepper with your feet facing forward and placed hip-width apart.
+Stand up straight on the stepper with your feet facing forward and placed hip-width apart.

 2. Keep a slight bend in your knee and hold your hands by your side.
-Raise your heels by pressing the balls of your feet into the ground.

-3. You should move your body upwards until you’re stood on your toes.
+4. You should move your body upwards until youโ€™re standing on your toes.

 Tips

-• Pause and squeeze for a count of 1-2 at the top of the movement for added intensity.
+• Pause and squeeze for a count of 1-2 at the movement’s top for added intensity.

 • Keep the balls of your feet on the edge of the block/step.
 If you allow the balls of your feet to come in more, the exercise becomes easier